zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ; +-----------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-Firstly, each entire line on the CSV file is treated as a single column.
+Firstly, each line on the CSV file is read as a single column.
 This is due to the misreading of the CSV delimiter or separator.
-By default, `g/read-csv!` looks for a comma, whereas this file uses the semi colon as the delimiter.
-Secondly, the CSV header (i.e. column names) contains accented French characters that are not read properly.
-We fix this by passing additional options to `g/read-csv!`:
+By default, `g/read-csv!` looks for a comma, whereas this file uses the semicolon as the delimiter.
+Secondly, the column names contain accented French characters that are not read properly.
+We fix the two issues by passing the `:delimiter` and `:encoding` options to `g/read-csv!`:

 ```clojure
 (def fixed-df